Ruderregatta in Oberschleißheim

 From a residential perspective, Oberschleißheim is particularly understandable in conjunction with the northern and north-eastern locations of Munich.
 Those looking for a quieter residential location with very good rail connections often compare it with Unterschleißheim, Garching or the northern outskirts of Munich.
 In comparison, however, Oberschleißheim appears more historic, greener and generally less functional and technical - mainly due to the castle landscape, the smaller districts and the large open spaces around the regatta grounds and moss areas.

-Oberschleißheim is particularly interesting as a place to live because several levels come together here: historical substance, quiet residential areas, family logic and very good accessibility.
+Oberschleißheim is particularly interesting as a place to live because several factors come together here: historical substance, quiet residential areas, family logic and very good accessibility.
 The town is a quiet residential area with good infrastructure and excellent transport links; at the same time, the municipality itself boasts schools, childcare, a weekly market, community center and other facilities close to everyday life.
 In terms of housing, the spectrum ranges from terraced and detached houses to more compact apartments in locations with strong everyday amenities.

 Typical target groups in the town are, for example